Abev08/STM8-Projects/README.md

 Starting STM8 Microcontrollers by Shawon M. Shahryiar was a great help ( http://embedded-lab.com/blog/starting-stm8-microcontrollers ).

+STVD is very bad at text formatting - when using external program to format text it will look bad in STVD and good looking text in STVD looks bad in external program.